gipritchard/Space-Debris/Space Debris Taskforce.md

 1. Give each player a player aid card
 2. Give each player 1 pawn, 1 Spaceship card, 1 HP Tracker, 1 Debris capacity Tracker
-3. Each player, place the Spaceship card face up on the table in front of them
+3. Each player, place the spaceship card face up on the table in front of them
-4. Each player, place the HP Tracker token on your Spaceship card under the 4 HP mark
+4. Each player, place the HP Tracker token on your spaceship card under the 4 HP mark
-5. Each player, place the Debris Capacity Tracker on your Spaceship card under the 5 capacity mark
+5. Each player, place the Debris Capacity Tracker on your spaceship card under the 5 capacity mark
 6. Shuffle all Resource cards into a single Resource deck
 7. Place the Resource deck face down near the game board
 8. Each player, draw 2 cards from the Resource deck and add them to your hand